Name: Ellie Hurndall SENCO

 We welcome students of differing academic abilities to St Peter's and recognise that some may have additional learning needs and/or disabilities.

-To facilitate access to the curriculum and school life, our Inclusion Manager (SENCO) has responsibility for co-ordinating information about students who require different approaches.
-The Inclusion Manager is responsible for working with colleagues and parents in a consultative role.
+To facilitate access to the curriculum and school life, our SENCO has responsibility for co-ordinating information about students who require different approaches.
+The SENCO is responsible for working with colleagues and parents in a consultative role.

 In dealing with the learning difficulties and disabilities of students within St Peter’s, the guiding principle used is the ‘graduated approach’ recommended by the SEND Code of Practice (2014).
 Students are included within mainstream teaching wherever possible; lessons are differentiated and teaching assistants may be available to support in all subjects across all key stages.